The Kawa release normally comes as a gzip-compressed tar file named

 as long as use http://www.cygwin.org/.
 Cygwin.

-The other method uses the ant
+The other method uses the ant command, a Java-based

 build system released by Apache's Jakarta project.
 This uses

-file in place of Makefile
+an build.xml file in place of Makefiles, and

 works on non-Unix systems such as Microsoft Windows.
 However,

-method does not support all
+the ant method does not support all

-the features of the configure
+the features of the configure+make method.

 In your build directory do: